5 Types of Long-Term Loans You Can Get in Singapore

 3. It takes longer to become debt-free

-Naturally, with a longer loan tenure, you would have to take a while more to completely pay off your debts as opposed to loans with shorter tenure.
+Naturally, with a longer loan tenure, you’ll have to take quite a while more to completely pay off your debts as opposed to loans with shorter tenure.

-Take note that for banks, long-term loans usually come with an early termination or redemption fee of around $150-$250 for personal loans and 1.5% of the loan amount repaid early for housing and car loans.
+Take note that for banks, long-term loans usually come with an early termination or redemption fee of around $250 or 2.5-3% of the early redemption amount, whichever is higher, for personal loans and 1-1.5% of the loan amount repaid early for housing and car loans.

 Some types of loans come with a lock-in period (usually up to 5 years), during which you won’t be able to refinance or cancel your loan.
 Once you’ve moved past the lock-in period, you are not required to pay an early termination/redemption fee.